jaantollander/masters-thesis/content/30_methods.md

 `crossdir_rename`
 : todo

+---

 We have the following operations for OSTs.
-We keep their `samples` values and omit the other counts.

 `read`
 : todo